 In European pro leagues the competitive season runs from October until perhaps April or early May for the top teams.
 For example, the German (Bundesliga) regular season ends in February, but the playoffs there go on into May.
 The extent to which a team is still active in one or more cup competitions dictates how many matches they play each week.
 It’s very much like professional soccer where teams generally play a weekend league fixture, and could have a cup match midweek.

-For example, TV Bühl had about 25 matches listed on its schedule to begin the 2014-15 season.
-That number would grow to the extent that the team advanced in the German and CEV Cup competitions and makes the league playoffs as the end of the season.
+For example, TV Bühl had about 25 matches listed on its schedule to begin the 2014-15 season when I was there for preseason.
+That number grew to the extent that the team advanced in the German and CEV Cup competitions and made the league playoffs as the end of the season.

 This makes it sound like NCAA schools and professional clubs play a comparable number of matches.
 The college teams just do so in a more compressed time frame.
 This fails to account for the “friendly” matches teams play during their preseason, which lasts upwards of 2 months.
 These friendlies are against teams from a variety of different countries and levels of play.
-It is similar to the way NCAA teams play pre-conference matches, only more so (I actually had one coach express bewilderment over the fact that pre-conference matches count toward a team’s record).
-TV Bühl had something like 20 friendlies planned before starting the Bundesliga season, from what I heard while visiting them in 2014.
+It is similar to the way NCAA teams play pre-conference matches, only more so (I actually had one coach express bewilderment over the fact that NCAA pre-conference matches count toward a team’s record).
+TV Bühl had something like 20 friendlies planned before starting the 2014-15 Bundesliga season, from what I heard.

 What we end up with in terms of the pros is a season that runs upwards of 9 months from the start of preseason to the end of the playoffs.
 A competitive team can get easily north of 50 matches in a year, all together.